OCA/partner-contact/partner_contact_lang/readme/DESCRIPTION.rst

 language and this parent company is assigned.
 #.
 When the company changes the language, it fills with the same language all
 the contacts that don't have any.
+#.
+Show the language in the inner narrowed Contact form and
+set the new conctact with a different language if needed.
+#.
+Search and also group contacts by their language.